 2. Wacky Rigged – How To Hook A Stick Bait Wacky Style

 The wacky rig is another very effective way to present the stick bait.
 As the name implies, the way it sits on the hook is a bit wacky.
 The wacky rig consists of keeping the hook in the middle of the bait with the lure turned sideways.
 When cast out, the weight of the hook makes both sides of it shimmy down to the bottom with a very slow and subtle shaking motion.
 You are using an exposed hook most of the time so this is more for open water than the very heavy thick grass mats capable with the Texas rig.
-It is a rig that can catch some of the biggest fish.
+It is a rig that can catch some of the biggest fish almost exactly like when you are frog fishing for largemouth.

 You can always use a hook with a weed guard or even purchase kits and other terminal tackle used exclusively for this purpose.
 Either way, it is still a very nice method to catch fish on if done right.
 You can also work the edge of the cover or docks with it if you are good at casting.
 You can effectively catch some of the biggest fish with this one if you match the color and size of lure accordingly.
 The action is nothing short of incredible and is almost irresistible to the monsters.
 It shows the fish something new and can really produce big strikes on certain days.